The Condemned Village: Production

-In 1951, the state control over the DEFA film studio was tightened, as manifested in the creation of the DEFA commission in the Socialist Unity Party of Germany's Politburo.
-On the backrougnd of the nascent Cold War, an emphasis was put on the creation of anti-Western films; all the six pictures released by DEFA in 1952 were dedicated to this theme.
+In 1951, state control over the DEFA film studio was tightened, as manifested in the creation of the DEFA commission in the Socialist Unity Party of Germany's Politburo.
+On the backrougnd of the nascent Cold War, an emphasis was put on the creation of anti-Western films; all six pictures released by DEFA in 1952 were dedicated to this theme.

 Writers Jeanne and Kurt Stern wrote the draft of the script in early 1951, after reading a newspaper report about a protest against American military presence that took place in the West German village of Hammelburg.
 The draft was submitted to DEFA on 14 March 1951.
 The National Film Board dubbed it "a remarkable agitational work in our campaign against re-militarization, for the unity of Germany and for peace."
-The final version was completed on 16 May; the writers took care not to highlight the importance of communism but rather, the demand for peace. a positive figure of a cleric, the village's priest, was included in the plot; DEFA director-general Sepp Schwab decided that it would be unwise to portray the church in a wholly negative light.
-A happy ending was added, as well.
+The final version was completed on 16 May; the writers took care not to highlight the importance of communism but rather the call for peace.
+A positive figure of a cleric, the village priest, was included in the plot; DEFA director-general Sepp Schwab had decided that it would be unwise to portray the church in a wholly negative light.
+A happy ending was added as well.
 In the original draft, the village was evicted.